jonnonz1/nz-statute-book/acts/public/2020/infrastructure-funding-and-financing-act-2020.md

 ### Subpart 2 — Levy order

 ### 29 Order in Council
-The Governor-General may, by Order in Council made on the recommendation of the responsible Minister, authorise the use of a levy for the purpose of funding eligible costs relating to eligible infrastructure.
+(1) The Governor-General may, by Order in Council made on the recommendation of the responsible Minister, authorise the use of a levy for the purpose of funding eligible costs relating to eligible infrastructure.
+(2) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 30 Monitor publishes recommender’s report
 If a levy order is made, the monitor must publish the recommender’s report received by the responsible Minister under section 26.